wasp-lang/wasp/web/docs/deploying.md

 ```
 and that is it!

-Note: Make sure you set this URL as the `REACT_APP_URL` environment variable in Heroku.
+NOTE: Make sure you set this URL as the `REACT_APP_URL` environment variable in Heroku.